bibrikthesorcerer/calculator-sakhovsky-il/README.md

     5/2 = 2.5
 ```

+This program is also capable of running a server that can process certain types of POST requests.

 ## Building on your machine

 To build this program You need a **C compiler** such as [gcc](https://en.wikipedia.org/wiki/GNU_Compiler_Collection), [clang](https://en.wikipedia.org/wiki/Clang), etc.